 Conquer your racing mind at night by affording yourself time during the day to think those thoughts, instead.

-Before you hop onto your high-speed internet in the morning, engage in mindfulness meditation or other reflective practice which will allow you to register your thoughts and feelings methodically.
+Before you hop onto your high-speed internet in the morning, engage in mindfulness meditation or guided meditation for stress and sleep or other reflective practice which will allow you to register your thoughts and feelings methodically.

 Stop Working & Eating In Bed